Ragnarok Online 2: The Gate of the World: Dimago

 The Dimago are the rejected offspring of a relationship between the Colossus and Norman.
 They have apparently been under an enchanted sleep, and have no memory of their previous lives.
 They "fight with style" and are able to make use of dynamic skill trees.
 The characters are designed to be 7-8 heads tall in height (that of an average human).
-This, compared to the Ellr, which are 2~3 heads tall, or the Normans, which are 4~6 heads tall, means that the Dimago will be the tallest playable race in the game.
+This, compared to the Ellr, which are 2~3 heads tall, or the Normans, which are 4~6 heads tall, means that the Dimago are the tallest playable race in the game.